fcsiba/CIP/README.md

 5. On browser type "localhost:8000/"
 6. The Web Site is running now.
 7. To close server press Ctrl + C on cmd to exit the server.
 To re run type "python manage.py runserver" on cmd.

+# How to run simple Models File:
+1. change working directory to "CIP\PurchaseIntention2".
+2. Then Type "Scripts\activate" on cmd to activate the virtual environment.
+3. change working directory to "CIP\PurchaseIntention2\djangoWebsite\pages".
+3. open python terminal in cmd by typing "python"
+4. Then type "import ModelTest as mt" on terminal.
+5  Then type mt.output_to_results("Annotated4.csv","AnnotatedData2.csv", "TF-IDF", "Naive Bayes","90","80","70")
+6. Output will show prediction results and accuracy score for model tested.